Riccardo Calder: Bradford (Park Avenue)

+AFC Telford United

 On 3 October 2019, Calder joined fellow National League North side AFC Telford United on a contract until the end of the 2019–20 season.

+Nuneaton Borough

 On 21 January 2020, Calder joined Nuneaton Borough on a dual-registration basis.

+Rushall Olympic

 On 14 August 2020, Calder signed for Southern League Premier Division Central side Rushall Olympic.

+Kettering Town

 Calder then returned to National League North in order to sign for Kettering Town.

+Return to Rushall Olympic

 On 19 February 2022, Calder rejoined former club Rushall Olympic.

+Brackley Town

-In July 2022, Calder returned to the National League North to join Brackley Town.
+On 11 July 2022, Calder returned to the National League North to join Brackley Town.

+Tamworth

+In June 2026, Calder joined National League club Tamworth.
+Calder made his debut for Tamworth on 18 August 2026, in a National League Cup fixture at home to Newcastle United.
+He assisted Jake Hutchinson to a 31st minute goal, as Tamworth won the fixture 5–3.
+Riccardo made his National League debut for Tamworth on 22 August 2026 in an away fixture against FC Halifax Town.
+He played the full match in a 4–1 defeat.
+Calder scored his first goal for Tamworth on 9 September 2026, in a National League Cup fixture at home to Middlesbrough, Riccardo scored on the 45th minute, however Tamworth went on to lose the fixture 3–1.

 International career

 Calder has represented England at Under-17 level, playing at the 2012 Nordic Under-17 Football Championship in the Faroe Islands.
 He made four appearances including the final as England came runners-up to Sweden.
 Calder is also eligible for the Jamaica national football team through his family history.

 Conviction and imprisonment

 In a November 2018 trial at Birmingham Magistrates' Court, Calder was found guilty of assault on a 24-year-old woman, what began with a minor car accident resulted in a repeated assault on the victim by Calder.
 As a result, his contract with Inverness Caledonian Thistle was immediately terminated.
 This came less than a week after he scored his first professional league goal.
 Calder was subsequently sentenced to nine months in prison.
 Calder was released after serving 10 weeks of the sentence and stated his hope to return to professional football.